 “Please understand that we cannot give an individual overview of plant shutdowns, as the situation remains highly dynamic and local regulations vary from plant to plant.”

-Cooper Tire & Rubber Co. says it will temporarily shut down its tire manufacturing facilities in the United States, Mexico and Europe to protect the health and safety of employees and respond to market demand that has been impacted by the coronavirus.
+In March, Cooper Tire & Rubber Company said it would temporarily shut down its tire manufacturing facilities in the United States, Mexico and Europe to protect the health and safety of employees and respond to market demand that has been impacted by the coronavirus.
 The company announced April 3 that its tire manufacturing plants in the U.S. and Mexico will remain closed for at least another two weeks.

 The process of phasing down production at its U.S. plants began March 21 and will proceed on a rolling schedule over the coming week, with facilities expected to be closed for two to three weeks.
 Phasing down production at Cooper’s European plants, located in Melksham, England and Kruševac, Serbia, will begin in the coming days, and each facility is expected to be closed for at least three weeks, the company said.
 Cooper will continue to closely monitor the situation and adjust timelines as necessary.